 WRKX 94 OCCUPATIONAL WORK EXP/INTERN.
+1.0 Units

-1.0-8.0 Units This course of supervised employment provides students with the opportunity to earn college credit for developing marketable skills while working in their major field of study.
+This course of supervised employment provides students with the opportunity to earn college credit for developing marketable skills while working in their major field of study.
 Students working in a part-time or full-time, paid or unpaid internship or position related to their major field of study will contract, in collaboration with their work supervisor and instructor, to set measurable, achievable goals; accomplish new or expanded learning objectives; and broaden work skills and experiences.
-Students will apply discipline- specific knowledge, skills, and abilities gained in the classroom.
+Students will apply discipline-specific knowledge, skills, and abilities gained in the classroom.
 Students can earn 1 to 8 units per semester for a maximum of 16 units of Cooperative Work Experience, which includes General Work Experience and Occupational Work Experience/Internship.
 Students must work 75 paid hours or 60 unpaid hours per unit earned during the semester.
+Students are required to participate in one orientation, announced in the course on Canvas.